HISTORY OF BASEBALL CARDS VALUE

 After WW1 it was the rise of gum cards from brands like Goudey, Play Ball, and Bell Brand that brought baseball cards into the modern collecting era of the 1920s-50s.
 Sets like 1933 Goudey contained the first Babe Ruth card with career statistics on the back at a time when he was still playing.
 The post-war boom years starting in 1952 saw Topps essentially monopolize the baseball card market.
 Sets like 1952, 1954, and especially the beloved 1955 Topps introduced the flagship design formula that remains a template for cards to this day.

-Read also: BOWMAN 1991 MOST VALUABLE BASEBALL CARDS
+Read also: SEALED WAX BASEBALL CARDS

 By the late 1950s, collectibles were booming and some early Topps cards started to see sharp price increases once they were no longer being produced.
 This kicked off the baseball card collecting craze and sparked a newfound focus on vintage cards.
 Suddenly old pre-war tobacco and gum cards gained new value and recognition from a generation discovering the history of the game.
 Mounting nostalgia also drove interest in reprints and high-grade versions of classic cards from the hobby’s formative years.